Asanjena/IaC/IaC_ansible.md

 **Agentless** - It is agentless, meaning that only the controller needs to have ansible installed.
 This is beneficial ass if you have lots of servers, e.g., 200, all of these do not need to have ansible installed, helpting to save lots of time.

-## Setting up nodes
+## Setting up and upgrading VMs

 1. Download the vagrantfile provided into the same folder as your README.md for IaC

-2. Run Vagrant up (if prompted to create a vagrant file, copy contents of downloaded vagrant file into the new one you create)
+ In this, three virtual machines are configured.
+It has provisions for a controller, web application and database with the following network configurations:

+controller: 192.168.33.12

+web: 192.168.33.10

+db: 192.168.33.11

-3. Run 'vagrant up'
+2. Run 'vagrant up'

 Make sure you have Virtual Box open.
 As 'vagrant up' is happening, you should start seeing the 3 vms (controller, web, and db) come up and eventually say 'running'.